 So, here's what I've worked on and not finished since July 1, 2015, with whatever I worked on most recently at the top regardless of when it was started, and getting older as you go down:

 Charming Sharra is an Ethshar story, probably a short novel, spinning off a very minor character in Stone Unturned.
 I'm on page 45.

-I've launched a Patreon page, and settled into a regular pattern.
-I post at least one short story and one other item every month, and patrons will be able to get one or two ebooks a year free.
+I have a Patreon page.
+I post at least one short story and one other item every month, and patrons are able to get one or two ebooks a year free.
 (The first free ebook, in October 2016, was Hazmat & Other Toxic Stories; the second, in June 2017, was an advance edition of Tom Derringer in the Tunnels of Terror.)
 For those of you who don't like Patreon, for whatever reason, I offer my own "Subscribers Central," providing the same materials.
 You can sign up here.